AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-custom-ssl.md

 > * Bind your custom SSL certificate to App Service
 > * Enforce HTTPS for your app
 > * Automate SSL certificate binding with scripts

-Advance to the next tutorial to learn how to use Azure Content Delivery Network.